brikis98/yevgeniy-brikman-homepage/README.md

 ![Yevgeniy Brikman Home Page Screenshot](/assets/img/screenshots/ybrikman-homepage-screenshot.png)

-I wanted a clean, simple home page where I could put my writing, speaking, projects, and photos.
+I wanted a clean, simple home page where I could put my writing, talks, projects, and photos.
 It had to be fast, mobile-friendly, free to build, and easy to update.
 This is the result.
 Forks and pull requests are welcome!